 Year after the year, the festival is proud to bring top-notch headline entertainment to Rochester.
 Headliners have included national artists like Lou Gramm (the voice of legendary rock band Foreigner), the Scintas (Las Vegas' "first family of entertainment"), Sal Valentinetti (from the hit TV show "American's Got Talent") & many more.

-The festival has raised thousands of dollars to benefit the needy served by local charities, such as Alternatives for Battered Women, House of Mercy, Open Door Mission, Catholic Charities, MDA and the Ronald McDonald House.
+Over the past five years, the festival has raised thousands of dollars to benefit the needy served by various local charities, such as Alternatives for Battered Women, House of Mercy, Open Door Mission, Catholic Charities, MDA and the Ronald McDonald House.
+(Note: The event is exclusively owned and operated by the Little Italy Festival of Rochester, NY, and is supported by the Little Italy Association, which is also an event beneficiary.)

 The festival is regularly attended by thousands of people each year, with exciting demographics, ranging from teenagers to 65+ individuals, and offering sponsors a very attractive marketing opportunity, and credible return on investment.
 The event draws both local area sponsors and international big-name corporations each year.
 Click on the crowd image above, to be brought to the Little Italy Association's Facebook page, to see many more images and videos of the festival. **2018 marks the festival's 5th Anniversary!